 When to Enroll

-The best time to enroll in a Medigap plan is when you first start your Part B. When your Part B becomes effective, your 6-month open enrollment period for a Medicare Supplement plan beings.
-During this window, you’ll be able to enroll in any letter plan you choose without having to go through medical underwriting.
+When you first start your Part B, enrolling in a Medigap plan is the best time.
+When your Part B becomes effective, your 6-month Open Enrollment Period for a Medicare Supplement plan beings; during this window, you can enroll in any letter plan you choose without going through medical underwriting.

 However, you can still enroll in a plan at any time of the year.
-The only difference is outside your 6-month OEP window, you’ll have to answer health questions and go through medicare underwriting.
+The only difference is outside your 6-month OEP window; you’ll have to answer health questions and undergo medical underwriting.

 Reviews and Ratings

 |Standard & Poor’s Rating||A+|

 United American is one of the most stable companies in the Medicare Supplement market.
 Since its inception, they have been working with Medicare and have great financial strength ratings.
 Part of the reason for their success in low rates, is their strong book of business in the high-deductible Medigap plan options.

 |Medicare Part D Drug Plans||NO|